AKheli/RepBench/Scenarios/README.md

 a_dtype:
 - N = max; M = max;
 - Successively adds different anomaly types into the first time series the order is specified by -a.
 The total contamination rate is always ~10%
 - If -a = all, the order is: point_outlier , shift , distortion , growth change.
 This means we start with a time series only containing point outliers then a time series containing point outliers and shifts.
-The next time series contains point outliders , shift and distortion and the last one all anomaly types.
+The next time series contains point outliers, shifts and distortions and the last one all anomaly types.

 a_rtype:
 - N = max; M = max;